Hands-on activity | Building no. | Time |

 You can touch the exhibits here – and join in fun, hands-on activities too.
 Depending on the day, experts will help you learn how to weave straw, do woodwork or even print bags.

-The hobby workshop in the Dwelling from Matten, Berne (1021) invites you to do-it-yourself.
+The hobby workshop in the Dwelling from Matten BE (1021), invites you to do it yourself.

-The hand plane is used to work on wooden surfaces, joints and edges.
-You can try this tool at the workbench and take your piece of wood with you.
-On the second table there are materials that have been found, are off-cuts or collected for recycling which are ready to be used for handicrafts.
-Find ideas on site in the sketch book.
-You can also record your project in the book for other visitors.
+The hand plane is used to finish wood surfaces, joints and edges.
+You can try out this tool at the workbench and take the pieces home with you.
+On the second table, found, leftover and collected materials for recycling are available for crafting.
+You can find ideas in the sketchbook on site, where you can also record your project for other visitors.

 In the Small Farmhouse from Unterseen BE (1051) there is a small pottery workshop, just like the ones found in villages in the old days, when pottery was made by hand in small family enterprises.
 All the various stages of production are to be seen at Ballenberg, from the turning on the wheel, to the pre-firing (bisque firing), to the glaze firing, to the engobe decoration.
 The potteryware can be purchased directly in the pottery workshop.